A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Additional Figures and Tables

 Table A.3: Heterogeneity Analysis – High vs. Low Severity This table splits the sample into "High Severity" (Loss > Median, N = 25) and "Low Severity" (Loss < Median, N = 25) groups.
 The results show that the "Flight-to Quality" effect is driven by large-scale hacks, supporting the threshold hypothesis.

-Table A.4 Alternative Model Specifications (Explicit Controls) In our baseline analysis (Table 9), we employed "Abnormal Spreads" (residualized against macro factors) as the dependent variable to avoid the "bad controls" problem.
-Table A.4 compares this baseline with an alternative specification where high-frequency macro controls (VIX, TED Spread, DXY) are explicitly included as covariates in the second-stage regression.
+Table A.4 Alternative Model Specifications (Explicit Controls) In the main IV calibration, we report an abnormal-spread outcome residualized with respect to macro factors as a reporting normalization for the single-series second stage.
+Table A.4 is a normalization-sensitivity exercise rather than a causal bad-controls comparison: it compares that normalized presentation with an alternative specification where the raw CP spread is used and high-frequency macro controls (VIX, TED Spread, DXY) are entered explicitly as covariates in the second-stage regression.

 Table A.5 Controlling for Crypto Market Beta A potential concern is that the GIV instrument might simply proxy for aggregate crypto market crashes (e.g., a drop in Bitcoin price) rather than idiosyncratic protocol failures.
 In Table A.5, we add the daily return of Bitcoin as an additional control in the first-stage regression to ensure our instrument captures purely idiosyncratic variance.